 APPENDIX 3.1 DESIGNATION PROCESS OF GBON STATIONS

+[Comment by the Secretariat regarding the comment made by Japan that the Appendix 3.1 is not matured enough, and it needs to be further developed: Appendix will be finalized for submission of the Manual to EC-76, considering comments provided by Members in accordance with Draft Recommendation 6.1(3)/1 (INFCOM-2)]

 Designation process of GBON stations as specified in this Appendix shall be followed by all stakeholders.

 Note: In accordance with Resolution 6.1(9)/1 (Cg-19) Initial composition of GBON, maintenance of the composition of GBON is delegated by Congress to INFCOM.